 Section 494C(j) of the Higher Education Act of 1965, as amended, provides that a student, faculty member or any other person who believes he or she has been aggrieved by an institution of higher education has the right to file a written complaint.

 In New York State, a complaint may be filed by any person with reason to believe that an institution has acted contrary to its published standards or that conditions at the institution appear to jeopardize the quality of the institution's instructional programs or the general welfare of its students.
 Any person who believes he or she has been aggrieved by an institution on or after May 4, 1994, may file a written complaint with the Department within three years of the alleged incident.

-How to File a Complaint with the Department of Education
+How to File a Complaint with the US Department of Education

 - The person should first try to resolve the complaint directly with the institution by following the internal complaint procedures provided by the institution (as described above).
 An institution of higher education is required to publish its internal complaint procedure in a primary information document such as the catalog or student handbook.
 (The Department suggests that the complainant keep copies of all correspondence with the institution.)